 Yes, you can sketch on canvas before painting.
 Most painters will do at least a rough sketch on the canvas before painting.
 This helps to get the proportions and position of things right before you start painting.
 You can use a pencil, charcoal, pastels or even thinned paint with a smaller brush just to get the idea of an outline.
+We go into detail on how to sketch on a canvas before painting below.

 With Oils and acrylic paints all you want is a basic sketch really.
 It will be covered in the final painting.
-With watercolours you can draw in fine detail within the painting to help create a final piece that shows the drawing through the painting.
+With watercolors you can draw in fine detail within the painting to help create a final piece that shows the drawing through the painting.

 Why Should You Sketch On A Canvas Before Painting?